anthonys1760/projects-/CSS Grid Practice/Grid Layout/readme.md

 ## Steps to execute this Webpage:
 - Download the entire code
 - Open up the index.html.
+- Resize your browser to see the responsive grid rearrange itself accordingly to each screen size.
 ## Technologies used:
 - HTML
 - CSS Grid [Style/Presentation]